 In the United States, the cultivation, manufacturing, importation, distribution, use and possession of cannabis is illegal under U.S. federal law.
 However, medical and adult-use cannabis has been legalized and regulated by individual states.
-It is believed that currently in the United States, thirty-six (36) states plus the District of Columbia and certain U.S. territories recognize, in one form or another, medical use of marijuana, while fifteen (15) of those states plus the District of Columbia and certain U.S. territories recognize, in one form O.S. territories recognize, in one form or another, the full adult-use of marijuana.
+It is believed that currently in the United States, thirty-seven (37) states plus the District of Columbia and certain U.S. territories recognize, in one form or another, medical use of marijuana, while eighteen (18) of those states plus the District of Columbia and certain U.S. territories recognize, in one form or another, the full adult-use of marijuana.

 Nonetheless, state and other federal laws and regulations may limit the cultivation, production, and sale of certain hemp products.
-On December 20, 2018, former President Trump signed into law the Agricultural Improvement Act of 2018 (the "2018 Farm Bill"), which changed hemp's legal status by removing hemp and extracts of hemp from the
+On December 20, 2018, former President Trump signed into law the Agricultural Improvement Act of 2018 (the "2018 Farm Bill"), which changed hemp's legal status by removing hemp and extracts of hemp from the CSA schedules.

-CSA schedules.
 Accordingly, the production, sale, and possession of hemp or extracts of hemp no longer violate the CSA.
 Under the 2018 Farm Bill, hemp is defined as "the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3% on a dry weight basis" ("Hemp").
 The 2018 Farm Bill allows hemp cultivation under state plans approved by the U.S. Department of Agriculture ("USDA") or under USDA regulations in states that have legalized hemp but not implemented their own regulations.
-As of March 2021, the USDA had approved 23 state plans and 41 tribal plans, and confirmed that 20 other states would continue to operate under their 2014 hemp pilot programs.
+As of December 2021, the USDA had approved approximately 45 state plans and 50 tribal plans.